BestReviews is reader-supported and may earn an affiliate commission. Details

 Water from the air vent can drip back down into the rice once the unit cools, creating mushy patches.

 Comes in a choice of 6-cup, 14-cup, and 20-cup models.
-Inner pot is made of 100-percent surgical-grade 304 stainless steel.
+Inner pot is made of 100% surgical-grade 304 stainless steel.
 One-touch operation with automatic keep-warm function.
 Can cook many different types of rice.

-Thick, starchy steam can spray out of the steam hole and onto the countertop.
+Thick, starchy steam can spray out of the steam hole.
 Rice on the bottom can scorch if you don't unplug the unit right away.

 Takes up some counter space.
 Color is more brown than champagne.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Rice is a staple food in many cuisines and an inexpensive, nutritious addition to any meal.
 However, cooking rice on a stovetop isn’t foolproof.
 If you like to serve rice regularly, an Aroma rice cooker could be a game-changing addition to your meal preparation routine.

 Aroma rice cookers are designed to make cooking rice easier and more convenient.
 They’re popular with busy households because they offer a hassle-free way to prepare perfect rice without having to monitor a pot or worry about the rice burning.

 It’s easy to overcook or burn rice using a traditional stovetop method, but Aroma rice cookers automatically shut off to stop the cooking process once the rice is done, ensuring good results every time.
 Aroma rice cookers are also versatile appliances that can be used to cook other grains, such as quinoa or oatmeal, and steam vegetables and meats.